-DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 302-4 Reduction of energy consumption Approximately 40% of Crown Castle's total electricity consumption comes from our Towers portfolio, and tower lighting is one of the two major sources of this utilization.
-Approximately 12,000 of our 40,000 towers are mandated by law to have lighting beacons that operate 24/7.
-As of December 31, 2021, we have converted the lighting on 57% of those towers to efficient LED lighting from traditional lighting (including incandescent and xenon systems).
-We estimate that LED is approximately 90% more efficient than traditional lighting, and that LED lighting has a life expectancy approximately five times longer than traditional lighting, resulting in fewer truck rolls for replacement.
+DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 302-4 Reduction of energy consumption Approximately 40% of Crown Castle's total electricity consumption comes from our Towers portfolio, and tower lighting is one of two major sources of this utilization.
+Approximately 12,000 of our 40,000 towers are mandated by law to have lighting beacons which operate 24/7.
+As of December 31, 2022, we have converted the lighting on 60% of those lit towers to efficient LED lighting from traditional lighting (including incandescent lit and xenon systems).
+We estimate that LED is approximately 90% more efficient than traditional lighting, and that LED lighting has a life expectancy of approximately five times longer than traditional lighting, resulting in fewer truck rolls for replacement.
 We are also exploring additional initiatives to reduce the emissions related to our office buildings and our fleet vehicles.
 Carbon Neutrality